 To complete the Wolf Run temperature series for the first three months of 2000, the average temperatures for those months for the years of 2001 through 2008 were used.
-To fill in the monthly temperatures for July and August of 2005 when the station was apparently non-operational, the monthly averages for the three years before and the three years after were used.
-To fill in the monthly temperatures for December, 2015 and January, 2016 when the station was apparently once again non-operational, the monthly averages for the three years before and the two or one year after were used.
+To fill in the monthly temperatures for July and August of 2005 when the station was non-operational, the monthly averages for the three years before and the three years after were used.
+To fill in the monthly temperatures for December 2015 and January 2016 when the station was apparently once again non-operational, the monthly averages for the three years before and the two or one years after were used.
 The Wolf Run station over its lifespan has had 98.1% uptime.
 This compares to 99.9% uptime for the TCE station.
 The Wolf Run station is operated by the Desert Research Institute, an educational-funded agency versus the privately operated TCE station.

-The monthly mean temperatures of any weather station can be calculated in two different ways: the simple average of the monthly maximum and minimum means or by the Davis integration method which records the temperature for each archive interval (every five minutes for the TCE station) and then averages all those intervals over the period of a month.
+The monthly mean temperatures of any weather station can be calculated in two different ways: the simple average of the monthly maximum and minimum means or by the Davis integration method which records the temperature for each archive interval (every five minutes for the TCE station) and then averages all those intervals over a month.
 If the simple average method is used the difference between the average of the monthly maximum and minimum means and the monthly mean should be zero.
 This difference was computed for the Wolf Run station for the period from 2000 to 2017 and it was only 0.08 °F proving conclusively that Wolf Run uses the simple average method to arrive at the monthly mean temperature.
 It is unclear what method the Wolf Run station uses to arrive at those monthly maximum and minimum means.

 The simple average method has been used to calculate mean temperatures for the weather records for years because it only requires that the maximum and minimum temperatures be recorded on a non-automated station; however, it also assumes that the temperatures increase and decrease linearly throughout the day to the maximum and minimum which is simply not true.
 The temperature rise and fall more nearly approximates a sinusoidal curve if the sky is clear and an irregular sinusoidal curve on cloudy days.
 The integration method more accurately captures the temperature change throughout the day.